TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

     module.exports = Property;

-Property model is simple, it contains fields:
+Property model is simple, it contains fields of:

 - property_name
 - address